tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ###
 Here is a snapshot of the code.
-You can see that I use: (a) a relu activation on every layer, (b) maxpooling on the alternating convolutional layers with a 5x5 filter, and (c) dropouts on the two fully connected layers with a 0.5 keep probability.
+You can see that I use: (a) a relu activation on every layer, (b) maxpooling on alternating convolutional layers with a 5x5 filter, and (c) dropouts on the two fully connected layers with a 0.5 keep probability.

 [(link to source code)](Traffic_Sign_Classifier-final-v5.py#L633)